-The regional conservation networks are similar to the Oregon Conservation Network but are more focused on local and regional government bodies and voter engagement efforts.
+The Central Oregon Conservation Network (COCN) is similar to the Oregon Conservation Network but more focused on local and regional government bodies and voter engagement efforts in Central Oregon.

 At a strategic time in each regular legislative session, OLCV Education Fund and the Oregon Conservation Network organize a “Citizen Action Day” at the state capitol.
-OCN’s 2019 Environmental Lobby Day will be held on March 21st, and will offer participants the opportunity to learn about OCN’s legislative priorities from policy experts and taught them how to engage effectively in the legislative process.
+OCN’s 2019 Lobby Day was held on March 21st.
+Over 100 participants from around the state came together to urge legislators to pass OCN’s 2019 Priorities for a Healthy Oregon.

 OLCV Education Fund brings together conservation groups to explore how framing and language impact our individual and collective success in protecting Oregon’s environment.